MomentaiBro/AlbumArtCss/README.md

 I'm trying to figure out the best way to keep everything in one place so I think, for the time being, I'm going to create a new folder for each album cover.
 If you'd like to see the artwork...

-    1. cd into a folder of your choice
+    1. cd into portfolio
-    2. open up the command line
+    2. in the terminal run npm start
-    3. run lite-server to see the artwork.

 ## Music Credit